-The AMCAS application is required for applicants to the M.D./Ph.D. program only.
+The AMCAS application is required for applicants to the M.D./Ph.D. or J.D./M.D. programs only.
 All other applicants to the Texas Tech University Health Sciences Center School of Medicine are required to apply through TMDSAS.
-Applications will be available beginning May 1 of the year of application and are due no later than October 1.
+Applications will be available in early May of the year of application and are due no later than the end of September or early October.
 This deadline includes all supporting documents as well.
 (Letters of evaluation, transcripts, etc.) Letters of evaluation should be submitted through the main application.
 The main application can be accessed and submitted on the web from the American Medical College Application Service (AMCAS).
-The AMCAS application fee should be mailed to the Application Service office.
 In addition, official transcripts should be sent to the Application Service office.
 AMCAS also requires other logistical elements to be submitted.
 Please visit the AMCAS website to learn more.